 1. Chinese Seaweed Salad

-This Chinese Seaweed Salad is refreshing, healthy, and a great addition to your Chinese New Year’s dinner.
+This Chinese Seaweed Salad by Joyce Gan is refreshing, healthy, and a great addition to your Chinese New Year’s dinner.
 With the homemade Chinese-style spicy dressing, you’ll definitely want to pile your plate up with a second helping.

 2. Yeasted Scallion Pancakes With Spicy Ginger Sauce

-Whoever says that giving up gluten means giving up springy, chewy textures in breads clearly hasn’t seen this recipe for Yeasted Scallion Pancakes!
+Whoever says that giving up gluten means giving up springy, chewy textures in breads clearly hasn’t seen this recipe for Yeasted Scallion Pancakes by Joyce Gan!
 Psyllium husk is the magic ingredient here, and it gives this gluten-free flour dough an elastic quality that is exactly like a traditional yeast dough.
 You’ll have to try it to believe it!
 When these pancakes are freshly fried up and dipped in ginger sauce, your taste buds will be doing backflips out of pure happiness.

 3. Simple Basil Citrus Salad With Balsamic Jam Dressing

 Did you know that oranges, tangerines, and pomelos are all considered good luck?
 This Simple Basil Citrus Salad With Balsamic Jam Dressing by Abby Thompson is the perfect cross between what winter has brought us (citrus and a lot of freezing wind chills) and what is in store for spring.
 This will look picture-perfect on your dinner table.